lijingzhepp/IDAC_DeepFM/README.md

 ## Installation of the packages
 The deepFM model was under the environment that could be imported by "my-deepFM-cpu-env-2.yml" and the chemical fragmentation of ILs&DESs was under the environment that could be imported by "my-rdkit-env.yml" under the **Environment** folder.

+## Chemical structure fragmentation
+The fragmentation script and fragmentation results for solvents and solutes were included under **Chemical structure fragmentation** folder.

 ## Database and training scripts
 The database and the training script that were used for training the DeepFM model was included under **Database and training scripts** folder.